Updated 17 August 2021

 We’re not hardcore enough to recommend reusable toilet paper – euww!
 However, it’s easy to switch to recycled and unbleached brands which are easier on the environment.

-This is a whole post in itself, but you can check out one of our really useful blogs on ingredients to avoid in our Dirty Thirty Personal Care Ingredients.
+This is a project in itself, but you can check out some of our really useful blogs: